CitizenSmiso/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that changes the working directory to the user’s home dirDisplay current directory contents in a long format Display current directory contents, including hidden files (starting with .).
 Use the long format.
-Display current directory contents,Long format,with user and group IDs displayed numerically, nd hidden files
+Display current directory contents,Long format,with user and group IDs displayed numerically, nd hidden files Script that creates a directory named my first directory in the /tmp/ directory.